robertbrodrecht/launchpad/README.md

 * Add more custom events to JavaScript to aid in development.
 * Anything else that needs to be done to make for easy child themes.
 Child themes are currently not recommended.
 * Easy way to add custom fields to post types.
+* Add "basic" stylesheet that handles a wireframe related things.